10 months ago #243470Tiffany TurnerParticipant

 Marks invitation was to listen and try to understand despite not being able to having not experienced what black men have experienced around interactions with the police.

 my biggest take away is simply to understand that there is trauma that deserves some space to be validated, seen and heard.
 In the same way all trauma deserves some space to be allowed for.
 Just allow the space for any and all humans to be with what they are up against.
 Hold them with a little compassion and empathy and love.
 For me my work is to see that the anger of others isn’t about me.
 Be with it.
 It’s uncomfortable.
-On the other side of all the expression of emotion is peace.7 months, 1 week ago #243404Laura Kline TaylorParticipant
+On the other side of all the expression of emotion is peace.10 months ago #243404Laura Kline TaylorParticipant

 Jeff thank you so much for the prompt and careful and valuable notes.
-I’m grateful to you for being there.7 months, 1 week ago #243397Jeff MillerParticipant
+I’m grateful to you for being there.10 months ago #243397Jeff MillerParticipant

 Mark did an amazing job setting the space for a conversation with 50 coaches on the call today.
 Below are some notes that I took and Charlie feel free to add anything I missed.
 Hard to describe the feeling on the call, but there was vulnerability, intimacy and honesty.
 WE NEED TO HAVE THESE CONVERSATIONS ALL OVER THE PLACE.
 For me this was another reminder about how I need to use my voice to have uncomfortable conversations to support change.
 Thanks for all being change makers in this world!